 The lab's main research areas of interest are decision neuroscience and computational psychiatry.
 The specific projects we are currently working on are described below.
-This work combines functional magnetic resonance imaging (fMRI), computational modeling, and patient populations, and is carried out in collaboration with Rutgers UBHC's addiction treatment services, the Rutgers Brain Imaging Center (RUBIC), and the Rutgers-Princeton Center for Computational Cognitive Neuro-Psychiatry (CCNP).
+This work combines functional magnetic resonance imaging (fMRI), computational modeling, and patient populations, and is carried out in collaboration with Rutgers UBHC's addiction treatment services, the Rutgers Brain Imaging Center (RUBIC), Center for Advanced Human Brain Imaging Research (CAHBIR), and the Rutgers-Princeton Center for Computational Cognitive Neuro-Psychiatry (CCNP).

 Decision making and drug addiction